isRuslan/learn-generators/exercises/look_sync_do_async/problem.md

 ## Info
-Generators allows us to hide the **asynchronicity** as a implementation detail and write easy-reading, maintanable, synchronous-looking code.
+Generators allows us to hide the **asynchronicity** as a implementation detail and write easy-reading, maintainable, synchronous-looking code.

 Wat?